-Furnishing Utopia is a group collection of modern day artifacts created in response to the Shaker aesthetic & philosophy by a group of twelve international designers.
-The Shakers, often credited as the first minimalists, were religious group and utopian community whose simple aesthetic and furniture have been influencing modernist and contemporary designers for many years.
-The Shakers produced exceptionally refined, highly functional products for daily life, from furniture, housewares, tools, interiors and architecture.
-They believed in creating only useful objects that are unadorned yet elegant.
+Furnishing Utopia is a group collection of the modern day artifacts created in a response to the Shaker aesthetic.
+The Shakers, often credited as the first minimalists, were a religious group and utopian community whose simple furniture has been influencing many modernist and contemporary designers.
+They produced the exceptional, refined and highly-functional pieces, ranging from furniture and housewares to tools.
+The religious group believed in unadorned, elegant and useful objects.

 Baskets and Shaker Rocker / Studio Gorm

 Bench / Studio Gorm